 I arrived at the Geographic Center of the United States just after noon.
 I had a Zoom meeting there in my car since the weather was kind of iffy and ate a sandwich before exploring the area.
 There’s also a pretty clever geocache here.

-After this is was a dash to Colby, KS which is where I was staying for the night, and also where the goal of this trip was.
-Along the way I found geocaches in a few cemeteries as well as a Dutch Mill.
+After this, it was a dash to Colby, KS which is where I was staying for the night, and also where the goal of this trip was.
+Along the way, I found geocaches in a few cemeteries as well as a Dutch Mill.